-The digital curriculum materials we will develop will provide 7th and 8th grade students with a framework for learning genomics (including gene-environment relationships) and evolution.
-The materials will use the approach of inquiry-based science education will incorporate multi-media materials and the use of interactive technology by students will include ethical discussion of genomics issues and will link informal and community activities to those that happen in the classroom.
-The materials will be developed utilizing a modified learning goals driven learning process that is the product of more than 20 years of science education research conducted by members of the project team.
+The digital curriculum materials, called Health in Our Hands, provides middle school students with a framework for learning genomics (including gene-environment relationships) and evolution.
+The materials use a project-based learning approach of science education incorporating multi-media materials and the use of interactive technology by students.
+Community action projects and health summit events link informal and community activities to those that happen in the classroom.
+The materials align with the Next Generation Science Standards and use three-dimensional learning that is the product of more than 20 years of science education research conducted by members of the project team.

-These informal science education activities will be planned to strengthen student learning while advancing genomic literacy among the community.
-The project’s evaluation plan will incorporate formative and summative evaluation as the curriculum is designed tested and iteratively revised with interim summative assessment at the end of year 3 and final summative assessment in year 5 as the curriculum and community efforts are packaged for broader use.
+These informal science education activities strengthen student learning while advancing genomic literacy among the community.
+The project’s evaluation plan incorporated formative and summative evaluation as the curriculum was designed tested and iteratively revised with interim summative assessment at the end of year 3 and final summative assessment in year 5 as the curriculum and community efforts are packaged for broader use.

-The project’s dissemination plan will utilize publications presentations and an interactive web site to share the project’s design experience and findings both during its implementation and at the project’s conclusion.
+The project’s dissemination plan includes publications, presentations, and an interactive web site to share the project’s design experience and findings both during its implementation and at the project’s conclusion.
 Since 75 percent of Detroit students and 96% of Detroit students are African American and Latino (combined) the project will reduce the achievement gap in science learning and stimulate interest among minorities to enter science and health careers.

 Middle and high school teachers and their students